muhabbat-ali/muhabbat-ali.github.io/src/content/experiences/fiverr.md

 order: 1
 ---

 I also work as a part-time freelancer on Fiverr and Upwork.
 I have worked with many long-term clients and agencies.
-I have worked on 20+ projects and delivered 100+ web development-related tasks.
-These are my top Clients.
+I have worked on 20+ projects and delivered 100+ web development-related tasks These are my top Clients.

 - **TheArtPeople (12/2021 - 08/2025)**
   - Worked as a freelance full-stack developer.